-Your Calgary home should feel comfortable and safe.
-If it feels stuffy, smells off, gives you headaches, or makes your family feel better the moment you step outside — something in your indoor environment deserves investigation.
+If it feels stuffy, smells off, gives you headaches, or your family feels better the moment you step outside — something in your indoor environment deserves a closer look.
+Calgary homes face one invisible risk that most homeowners never think to test for: radon gas.

-Environmental testing — also called indoor air quality testing or IAQ assessment — uses sampling, laboratory analysis, and specialized equipment to measure what is in the air and inside your building materials.
+Environmental testing — also called indoor air quality testing or IAQ assessment — uses specialized equipment and laboratory analysis to measure what is actually in your air.
 It is not a visual inspection.
-It finds what eyes cannot see and what the body sometimes feels before the mind connects the dots.
+It finds what eyes cannot see and what your body sometimes feels before your mind connects the dots.

 Calgary's climate is unlike any other major Canadian city — and it creates indoor air quality and building performance risks that are specific to this region.